CCMS-UCSD/GNPS_Workflows/feature-based-molecular-networking/README.md

 ### MS-DIAL

-The feature quantification table (.TXT file, tab-separated) should include upper 3 rows that are ignored and headers starting in row 4 with the following column headers:
+The feature quantification table (.TXT file, tab-separated) should include upper 3 or 4 rows that are ignored and headers starting in row 4 or 5 with the following column headers.
+It uses the "Class" column to detect the samples:

 1. Alignment ID
 2. Average Mz